Introducing Awestruck Biophilic Design - bringing the outdoors indoors through the exploration of wellbeing

-Those words were set down more than 2000 years ago, around 30 B.C.
-It is easy to understand the emotion prompting them; we still recognize what Horace meant by a rural garden, a place to take refuge, as he did, from the irritations of city life.
+These words were written more than 2000 years ago, circa 30 B.C.
+It is easy to understand the emotion prompting them; we still recognize what Horace meant by a rural garden, a place to take refuge, from the irritations of city life.

-The term Biophilia means love of life or love of nature (bio=life/nature + philia=love).
+The term Biophilia means love of life or love of nature ('bio' meaning life/nature + 'philia' meaning love).

 Biophilia refers to human being's instinctive, genetically based need to affiliate with nature — a need established because human evolution occurred while we lived in close contact with the natural world.
-Now, the concept of Biophilia is becoming increasingly relevant as it addresses the growing concerns of human sustainability, which many understand to be caused by a growing human disregard for the natural world.
-In recent years, Biophilia has been of special interest to architects and designers, spawning the Biophilic Design movement in architecture and design, especially healthcare design.
+In the modern world, the concept of Biophilia is becoming increasingly relevant as it addresses the growing concerns of human sustainability, concerns that arise from the impact we have on the natural world and therefore ourselves.
+Recently awareness of Biophilia has lead to an increase in interest from architects and designers leading to the birth of the Biophilic Design movement.

 Biophilic engagement refers to our contact and connections with beneficial and pleasant experiences of nature.
 Even though human beings live in ever greater isolation from nature, we all share a genetic predisposition to favor experiences of nature.